Baby's Teeth Coming In? You Can Relieve Teething Pain Safely Without Medicine

 But if your go-to has been homeopathic teething tablets and gels, you’ll want to switch up your strategy.
-The U.S. Food and Drug Administration (FDA) recently announced that these may pose a risk to children and infants.
+The U.S. Food and Drug Administration (FDA) advises that these may pose a risk to children and infants.

 The FDA warns caretakers to be on the lookout for these symptoms after using a homeopathic teething aid:

 - Difficulty breathing

 - Excessive sleepiness

 - Flushed skin

 If you observe any of these symptoms, contact your pediatrician immediately.

 6 Simple Solutions to Teething Pain Relief

 “The good news is that teething pain can be managed without medications of any kind, whether prescribed or over-the-counter,” says Joseph Paxitzis, CNP, a provider at UH Rainbow Children’s Medical Group.

 Those medicines, intended to help your baby, has the potential to cause harm, he says.